AvolitesLtd/TitanManual/websitev2/versioned_docs/version-13.0/cue-lists/creating-a-cue-list.md

 1. Press <Keys.HardKey>Record</Keys.HardKey> then <Keys.SoftKey>Create Cue List</Keys.SoftKey>.

-2. Press the **select button** of the playback where you want to store the Cue List *(you can also store cue lists in the Playbacks window)*.
+2. Press the <strong>select button</strong> of the playback where you want to store the Cue List *(you can also store cue lists in the Playbacks window)*.

 3. Select the [Record Mode](#record-mode) of the console: by Fixture, Channel, Stage or